top of page

 What the current data actually shows: San Diego County apartment transaction volume is up 47% year-over-year — 165 sales in the last 6 months versus 112 in the same period two years ago.
 Buyers are active.
 Average cap rates have expanded from 4.44% to 4.87% over the same period, meaning buyers are requiring slightly more yield.
 Average days on market is 167 days.
 Buyers are negotiating about 7% below asking on average (92.83% sale-to-ask ratio), which makes accurate initial pricing critical.
 See the current San Diego apartment cap rates for full breakdown.

-How Do I Know if I Should Sell My Apartment Building?
+How Do I Know if I Should Sell?

-A practical decision framework I use with clients:
+A practical framework I use with clients.
+Most owners land somewhere in between.

 Lean toward selling if: